AbUndMax/Java_ArgsParser/README.md

 ## Key features:

-- **Easy Definition of Parameters:** Define parameters with flag names and shorthands, mandatory/optional status, as well as optional default values and descriptions.
+- **Definition Of Parameters:** Define parameters with flag names and shorthands, mandatory/optional status, as well as optional default values and descriptions.
-- **Custom Command Support:** Define custom commands and easily check if they were provided.
+- **Definition Of Commands:** Define commands and easily check if they were provided.
 - **Robust Parsing-Error Handling:** Catch and handle custom exceptions for missing arguments, invalid types, and other common parsing errors.
-- **Automatic exception handling** Alternatively of handling parsing errors manually, you can use a parsing method that automatically handles all exceptions and exits the program with the appropriate status code.
+- **Automatic Exception Handling** Alternatively of handling parsing errors manually, you can use a parsing method that automatically handles all exceptions and exits the program with the appropriate status code.
-- **Suggestions for misspelled flags:** The parser will suggest the correct flag if a misspelled flag was provided.
+- **Suggestions For Misspelled Flags:** The parser will suggest the correct flag if a misspelled flag was provided.
 - **Integrated Help Function:** Automatically generates a help message displaying all parameters, their types, and descriptions.
-- **Multiple Arguments to one flag:** Allows multiple values to be specified for a single command-line flag, making it easier to pass arrays of data.
+- **Multiple Arguments To One Flag:** Allows multiple values to be specified for a single command-line flag, making it easier to pass arrays of data.
-- **Arguments directly casted:** Accessing a parameter's argument returns it as the defined type.
+- **Arguments Directly Casted:** Accessing a parameter's argument returns it as the defined type.
 - **Lightweight:** Using the ArgsParser library is very simply and straight forward as shown in the example below.

 ## Example Code: